FuckingNode/fuckingnode.github.io/docs/manual/usage.md

 > `fuckingnode clean [...many optional arguments]`, or `fkclean [...many optional arguments]`

-The core idea of F\*ckingNode is to automate cleanup of your NodeJS projects.
+The core idea of FuckingNode is to automate cleanup of your NodeJS projects.
 On top of that base, additional maintenance features and [cross-runtime support](cross-runtime.md) exist as well.

 ## The `clean` command